Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 * Vie, A., 2021.
 Qualities, challenges and future of genetic algorithms: A literature review. arXiv preprint arXiv:2011.05277.

+* Whitley, D., 2019.
+Next generation genetic algorithms: A user’s guide and tutorial.
+In Handbook of Metaheuristics (pp. 245-274).
+Springer, Cham.

 * Levine, D., 1997.
 Commentary—Genetic algorithms: A practitioner's view.
 INFORMS Journal on Computing, 9(3), pp.256-259.

 * Goldberg, D.E., 1994.
 Genetic and evolutionary algorithms come of age.
 Communications of the ACM, 37(3), pp.113-120.